Chanchai Acadium

 Chanchai Acadium is an indoor sporting arena, located in Bangkokthonburi University, Bangkok, Thailand.
 The seating capacity of the arena is 6,000 spectators and it was built in 2012 for the 2012 AFF Futsal Championship.

 It is used mainly for concerts, boxing, basketball, futsal, and volleyball.
+It was also used as a rally venue for the Democrat Party for the 2019 general election on Friday, February 8 of the same year.